FDA approves return of popular Primatene Mist asthma inhaler

 The Food and Drug Administration approved the over-the-counter aerosol inhaler late Wednesday.
 It’s for temporary relief of mild, intermittent asthma symptoms in people ages 12 and up.

-The original Primatene Mist was pulled from store shelves seven years ago because the inhaler’s ozone-depleting propellant had been banned.
-That version had been marketed for half a century, including in memorable TV ads .
+The original Primatene Mist was discontinued seven years ago because the inhaler’s ozone-depleting propellant had been banned.
+That version had been marketed for half a century, including in memorable TV ads.

-The new product from Amphastar Pharmaceuticals uses a safer propellant.
-The inhaler will cost about $25 and should be available by the end of the year.
+The new product developed by Amphastar Pharmaceuticals uses a safer propellant.
+The inhaler will cost about $25 and contain 160 doses.
+It should be available by the end of the year.

 Most Read Business Stories